Board of Directors

 Margaret E. O'Kane, President

-Margaret E. O’Kane is the founding and current president of NCQA.
+Margaret E. O’Kane is the founder and president of the National Committee for Quality Assurance (NCQA).

-She is a board member of the Milbank Memorial Fund, American Board of Medical Specialties and Chairman of the Board of Healthwise, a nonprofit organization that helps people make better health decisions.
+She is a board member of the Milbank Memorial Fund and is Chairman of the Board of Healthwise, a nonprofit organization that helps people make better health decisions.

-O’Kane holds a master’s degree in health services administration and planning from Johns Hopkins University, and is a recipient of that university’s Distinguished Alumnus Award.
+O’Kane holds a master’s degree in health administration and planning from Johns Hopkins University, where she received the Distinguished Alumnus Award.

 Brent Pawlecki, MD, MMM